tyrone-j-roberts/shopify-app-template-cloudflare-worker/README.md

 # Shopify App - Cloudflare Worker

-This is a template for building a Shopify app using Typescript, and React.
-It contains the basics for building a Shopify app for use as a [cloudflare worker](https://developers.cloudflare.com/workers/).
+This is a template for building a Shopify app using Typescript Cloudflare Worker backend and React frontend.
+It contains the basics for building a Shopify app for use as a [cloudflare worker](https://developers.cloudflare.com/workers/) without Remix.

 Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template).